IELTS General Training · Writing Task 2 · Category 6

 Direct Answer

-There are three steps that can truly help you improve your lexical resource score in IELTS Task 2: replace the five most common words you use in your essays with more specific alternatives (good → beneficial, bad → detrimental, problem → challenge, important → significant, people → individuals); learn collocations — groups of words that naturally come together rather than synonyms; and paraphrase the task question in your introduction using completely different vocabulary to the one used in the question.
+Three steps that genuinely improve your lexical resource score: replace the five most overused words in your essays with more precise alternatives (good → beneficial, bad → detrimental, problem → challenge, important → significant, people → individuals); learn collocations as fixed phrases rather than swapping single synonyms; and paraphrase the task question in your introduction using completely different vocabulary from the original question.

 55